 In CZ ID, each sample you upload belongs to a project.
 Select the Public Data tab to explore the publicly available projects on CZ ID.
 To see all the samples within a project, click on a project name or search for it in the search bar and click on a suggestion.
 From the Project Page, you can see the list of samples within that project along with several metrics about the pipeline run displayed in the panel on the right.

 To follow along with this documentation, navigate to the Medical Detectives project by searching for "Medical Detectives" in the search bar.

 The number next to the Samples tab indicates that there are 15 samples in the Medical Detectives project.
-The table contains metrics to summarize the metadata and quality of the individual samples.
+The right side panel contains metrics to summarize the metadata and quality of the individual samples.

 Customizing the View